Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Conclusion

 \section{Conclusion}

-LLMs and traditional programs are natural complements: the former contribute inductive reasoning that symbolic computation lacks, while the latter contribute reliability, modularity, and precise semantics.
-Yet bringing these complementary strengths together presents unique software-engineering challenges that have, so far, constrained the complexity of LLM-enabled programs.

-We identified the separation of \emph{core logic} and \emph{search} as a key principle for addressing these challenges---along with the elevation of examples into \emph{grounded}, \emph{evolvable} program components.
-This separation also lays a foundation for self-improving programs, via a mechanism we call \emph{search reflection}, opening an exciting direction for future work.
-We hope that oracular programming---and its practical implementation, Delphyne---can foster the discovery of new idioms for building intersymbolic AI systems, and for weaving explicit and inductive computation in creative ways.
+LLMs and traditional programs are natural complements: the former provide inductive capabilities that symbolic computation lacks, while the latter provide reliability, modularity, and precise semantics.
+Yet bringing these complementary strengths together presents unique software-engineering challenges that have constrained the complexity of LLM-enabled programs.
+We identified the separation of \emph{core logic} and \emph{search} as a key principle for addressing these challenges, along with the elevation of examples into \emph{grounded}, \emph{evolvable} program components.
+We hope that oracular programming can foster the discovery of new idioms for building intersymbolic AI systems and for weaving explicit and inductive computation in creative ways.